 Diabetic people also feel that their blood sugar levels would get under control if they stop eating normal sugar.
-People have common misconception that if they stop consuming sugar, they would lose weight.
-But, as a nutritionist I can guarantee that this is not possible.
+People have a common misconception that if they stop consuming sugar, they would lose weight.
+But, as a nutritionist, I can guarantee that this is not possible.
 An individual’s lifestyle, BMR, daily activity, stress all of these factors contribute to the weight loss process.

-Sweetners however should be used in moderation.
+Sweeteners however should be used in moderation.
 If consumed on a daily basis it can get addictive.
 Today artificial sweeteners and other sugar substitutes are found in a variety of food and beverages marketed as “sugar-free” or “diet,” including soft drinks, chewing gum, jellies, baked goods, candy, fruit juice, and ice cream and yogurt misleading the consumers because even though the label on the pack would show zero calories, it would have good amount of carbohydrates and free saturated fats which is not good for the body.

 Today, people easily get influenced by these gimmicks without knowing the pros and cons of the product.
 Just because a well-known celebrity is endorsing the product it does not mean you blindly go for it.
 It is in no way a ‘wow factor’ nor is it very healthy.
 There are many leading companies which promote their products as being the healthiest because it has no calories!!
-There are several types of artificial sweetners:
+There are several types of artificial sweeteners:

-- Ace sulfame- K
+- Acesulfame- K

-Ace sulfame K: Acesulfame K, also known as acesulfame potassium or ace K, is approximately 200 times sweeter than sugar.
+Acesulfame K: Acesulfame K, also known as acesulfame potassium or ace K, is approximately 200 times sweeter than sugar.
 It is marketed under the brand name of Sunett, Sweet One, and Sweet & Safe.
 It is commercially used in hard and soft candies, soft drinks, alcoholic beverages, chewing gums, baked goods.